YINI-lang/YINI-spec/README.md

 YINI was created out of practical necessity: during the development of another project, none of the existing formats felt right.
 YINI reflects the same spirit as the project that inspired it — structured, flexible, and predictable — yet simple, human-friendly, and clear.

 **TL;DR:**
-- ✅ **Combines structure and simplicity** — more expressive than INI, less verbose than JSON, YAML, or TOML.
+- ✅ **Combines structure and simplicity** — aims to be more expressive than INI, less verbose than JSON, YAML, or TOML.
-- ✅ **Minimal syntax, maximal readability** — aiming for clarity over cleverness.
+- ✅ **Minimal syntax, maximal readability** — strives for clarity over cleverness.

 ---